mbraak/django-mptt-admin/docs/index.md

 ## Requirements

 The package is tested with Django (2.0 - 3.0), and django-mptt (0.9 and 0.10).
-Also with Python 3.5 - 3.7.
+Also with Python 3.5 - 3.8.

-Note that version 0.7.2 also supports Django 1.11.
+Note that version 0.7.2 also supports Django 1.11 and Python 2.7.

 ## Installation